-These tracts are in a rural agricultural area.
+This tract is in a rural agricultural area.
 The state land does not provide any unique scenic qualities not also provided on adjacent private lands.
 The proposal does not include any on-the-ground activities, so there would be no change to the aesthetics in either alternative.